Family Tree (TV series): Reception

-The British press were more critical of the series than the American.

-Sam Wollaston in The Guardian writes that "More seriously for Family Tree, it simply isn't very good.
-It's not bad, it's just kind of all right...I watched the second episode too.
-Same same, still no surprises, or lols, or any sort of laughs really.."
+Sam Wollaston in The Guardian wrote that the show "simply isn't very good.
+It's not bad, it's just kind of all right. [...]
+I watched the second episode too.
+Same same, still no surprises, or lols, or any sort of laughs really."

-Gerard O'Donovan in The Daily Telegraph feels that it "was fine, if not very funny, except when Guest's trademark style came into play and we were expected to believe a TV crew was following Tom around, interviewing him and his pals.
+Gerard O'Donovan in The Daily Telegraph felt that it "was fine, if not very funny, except when Guest's trademark style came into play and we were expected to believe a TV crew was following Tom around, interviewing him and his pals.
 Uh, why?
 Guest's previous films focused on subjects about which documentaries actually do get made – rock groups, dog shows, folk festivals.
 But a sad, under-motivated nobody pointlessly – and not very credibly – indulging his random curiosity?
 It just didn't work."

-Tom Gliatto, television critic for People Magazine, gives Family Tree 3 1/2 stars and says "It is still a distinctly Guest production: often poky, always charmingly whimsical and, from time to time, so astoundingly funny you seem to have shot into a distant stratosphere of pure comedy."
+Tom Gliatto, television critic for People, awarded Family Tree 3 and 1/2 stars, observing that it was "still a distinctly Guest production: often poky, always charmingly whimsical and, from time to time, so astoundingly funny you seem to have shot into a distant stratosphere of pure comedy."

-Tim Goodman of The Hollywood Reporter writes "the half-hour show works its magic the patented Guest way: by slowly, with pinpoint accuracy, drilling down into the absurdist ways of ordinary people.
-The series works on multiple levels, but clearly one is O'Dowd's charm...
+Tim Goodman of The Hollywood Reporter felt "the half-hour show works its magic the patented Guest way: by slowly, with pinpoint accuracy, drilling down into the absurdist ways of ordinary people.
+The series works on multiple levels, but clearly one is O'Dowd's charm. [...]
 Here's hoping HBO lets Family Tree grow for many seasons."

-Rob Sheffield of Rolling Stone writes that "Family Tree is the kind of brilliant achievement only Christopher Guest could attempt, in his signature style of documentary footage and improvised dialogue, loaded with eccentric clods bumbling into moments of sublimely awkward truth."
+Rob Sheffield of Rolling Stone called the show "the kind of brilliant achievement only Christopher Guest could attempt, in his signature style of documentary footage and improvised dialogue, loaded with eccentric clods bumbling into moments of sublimely awkward truth."

-Robert Lloyd, television critic for the Los Angeles Times, writes "Christopher Guest's poignantly comical HBO series bears the director's distinctively eccentric marks."
-He also mentions, "Guest gives the world a quarter-twist toward the ridiculous, without losing sight of the human dreams and strivings, obsessions and accommodations that are his main and constant subject."
+Robert Lloyd, television critic for the Los Angeles Times, observed that "Christopher Guest's poignantly comical HBO series bears the director's distinctively eccentric marks."
+He added, "Guest gives the world a quarter-twist toward the ridiculous, without losing sight of the human dreams and strivings, obsessions and accommodations that are his main and constant subject."

-Mike Hale of The New York Times writes "As in Mr. Guest's films, its story is less important than the presentation of a gallery of eccentrics, ranging from mildly odd to completely loony."
-He goes on to say "The so far quiet and modest vibe of the show may shift as well.
+Mike Hale of The New York Times wrote, "As in Mr. Guest's films, its story is less important than the presentation of a gallery of eccentrics, ranging from mildly odd to completely loony."
+He continued, "The so far quiet and modest vibe of the show may shift as well.
 In any case, more members of the Guest ensemble, including Ed Begley Jr. and Fred Willard, will appear, which can only be a good thing."

-Alan Sepinwall, who reviewed the show for HitFix, says "And that's perhaps the most impressive thing about Family Tree: it invites you to laugh at all these kooks in a way that doesn't feel mean-spirited, and it takes parts of its hero's journey quite seriously."
+Alan Sepinwall, who reviewed the show for HitFix, opined that "the most impressive thing about Family Tree [is] it invites you to laugh at all these kooks in a way that doesn't feel mean-spirited, and it takes parts of its hero's journey quite seriously."

-Metacritic gives the series a rating of 74% based on reviews from 28 critics.
+Metacritic gives the series a rating of 74%, indicating "generally favorable", based on reviews from 28 critics.